Finch: Benchmarking Finance & Accounting across Spreadsheet-Centric Enterprise Workflows: : A Real-world Finance Accounting Workflow Benchmark

 We design three task-specific judge prompts for modify, generate, and QA, respectively, but they share a common evaluation rubric.
 In all cases, the judge is instructed to focus on (i) \emph{completeness} with respect to the NL instruction, (ii) \emph{numerical and logical correctness} of derived values and formulas, (iii) the \emph{over-edit avoidance}, penalizing unnecessary and unexpected changes of the workbook beyond instruction, and (iv) readability of the formatting and structure.
 Exact cell-by-cell equality with the reference is not required when multiple solutions are acceptable (e.g., alternative layouts, equivalent formulas, or different but semantically equivalent summaries); instead, the judge decides whether the model has satisfactorily fulfilled the instruction.
 To reduce subjectivity, the judge outputs a binary score (pass/fail) along with a short NL rationale.
 In some web search tasks, the rubric permits small tolerance bands when comparing values, allowing for discrepancies in data from different sources.

 This LLM-as-judge framework not only automates large-scale evaluation but also surfaces subtle spreadsheet errors (such as formulas silently replaced with static values) that are difficult to catch with GUI-based human inspection alone.
 In Section~\ref{sec:exp_result}, we report the consistency between human and automated evaluations and show that the LLM-as-judge scores closely track human judgments.
+Looking forward, \textbf{agentic evaluation} is quite promising for future work for flexible workflow evaluation.